 Open Dental EHR

-Good News!
-CMS has issued a new Final Rule that makes changes to the Medicare and Medicaid EHR Incentive program for 2018
+CMS has issued a new Final Rule that makes changes to the Medicare and Medicaid EHR / PI (Promoting Interoperability) Incentive program for 2019.
+Beginning with the EHR reporting period in Calendar Year 2019, participants in the Promoting Interoperability (PI) Programs are required to use 2015 edition certified electronic health record technology (CEHRT).

 EHR Consulting: When applying for incentive payments, someone on your staff needs to take the lead.
 That person may need additional help figuring out your state requirements.
 You may consider hiring an EHR Consultant.
 Open Dental technicians are not general EHR Incentive Program experts.
 We are experts on how to use Open Dental to enter required information and produce reports.
 If you need advanced help from Open Dental, we will give it our best effort, but we must charge a fee and still cannot own your EHR process.
 The EHR consulting fee is $100/hr so we can keep our staff available for software support.
 Examples of EHR consulting include: